Ceelog/phpdoc-en/src/reserved/interfaces.md

 Class used to represent
 <a href="/functions/anonymous.html" class="link">anonymous functions</a>.

-Anonymous functions, implemented in PHP 5.3, yield objects of this type.
-This fact used to be considered an implementation detail, but it can now be relied upon.
-Starting with PHP 5.4, this class has methods that allow further control of the anonymous function after it has been created.
+Anonymous functions yield objects of this type.
+This class has methods that allow further control of the anonymous function after it has been created.

 Besides the methods listed here, this class also has an *\_\_invoke* method.
 This is for consistency with other classes that implement